Higher-dimensional invariants in $6D$ super Yang-Mills theory

-The quantum structure of the maximally extended gauge and supergravity theories is uncovered by studying their amplitudes for what various powerful methods were developed, see, e.g., refs. \cite{3,4,5,6,7,9,13,14,Bern:2012uf,BGRV,Bjornsson:2010wm,Bjornsson:2010wu,BKKTV,25,Bossard:2009mn} (a more complete list of references can be found in the paper \cite{25}).
+The quantum structure of the maximally extended gauge and supergravity theories is uncovered by studying their amplitudes, for which various powerful methods have been developed, see, e.g., refs. \cite{3,4,5,6,7,9,13,14,Bern:2012uf,BGRV,Bjornsson:2010wm,Bjornsson:2010wu,BKKTV,25,Bossard:2009mn} (a more complete list of references can be found in the paper \cite{25}).
 Using these methods, some surprising features of $6D, {\cal N}=(1,1)$ SYM theory in the quantum domain were observed.
-For instance, it is free of logarithmic divergences up to two loops, at three loops such divergences are seen only in the sector of planar (single-trace) diagrams, while the non-planar (double-trace) diagrams are finite, etc.
+For instance, it is free of logarithmic divergences up to two loops, at three loops such divergences are seen only in the sector of planar (single-trace) diagrams, while the non-planar (double-trace) diagrams are finite.

-No off-shell superfield formalism for $6D, {\cal N}=(1, 1)$ SYM theory is known, while such a formulation was developed for $6D, {\cal N}=(1, 0)$ SYM theory in \cite{16} in the framework of the conventional $6D, {\cal N}=(1, 0)$ superspace (see also \cite{Koller}).
+No off-shell superfield formalism for $6D, {\cal N}=(1, 1)$ SYM theory is known, while such a formulation was developed for $6D, {\cal N}=(1, 0)$ SYM theory in \cite{16,Koller} in the framework of the conventional $6D, {\cal N}=(1, 0)$ superspace.
 The harmonic superspace (HSS) approach suggested earlier for $4D, {\cal N}=2$ theories \cite{20,18} was generalized to six dimensions in ref. \cite{19,22}.
-The higher-dimensional counterterms of ${\cal N}=(1, 0)$ and ${\cal N}=(1, 1)$ SYM theories were studied in the conventional $6D, {\cal N}=(1, 0)$ superspace \cite{11,11a} and in $6D$ HSS, as well as in its on-shell extension, bi-HSS with two sets of $SU(2)$ harmonic variables \cite{Int,25,12} \footnote{A similar bi-harmonic on-shell formulation of $4D, {\cal N}=4$ SYM was recently worked out in \cite{BuIvIv}.}.
+The higher-dimensional counterterms of ${\cal N}=(1, 0)$ and ${\cal N}=(1, 1)$ SYM theories were studied in conventional $6D, {\cal N}=(1, 0)$ superspace \cite{11,11a} and in $6D$ HSS, as well as in its on-shell extension, bi-HSS with two sets of $SU(2)$ harmonic variables \cite{Int,25,12} \footnote{A similar bi-harmonic on-shell formulation of $4D, {\cal N}=4$ SYM was recently worked out in \cite{BuIvIv}.}.